invisible-college/statebus/readme.md

 Any handler defined on the `client` bus will shadow the `master` bus.
-If you don't define any custom behavior for a key, all `fetch` and `save` calls will pass through to `master`.
+If you don't define any custom behavior for a key, all `fetch` and `save` calls will pass through to `master`, and thus be shared across all clients.
 For example:

 ```javascript
 // client 1: